 Don’t forget to take the time and do your research so you can make informed decisions around your goals and objectives.
 You might also consider speaking to a financial adviser if you think you need a hand to make any decisions with confidence to make sure you move forward financially.

-The article was prepared by BT Financial Group, a division of Westpac Banking Corporation ABN 33 007 457 141, AFSL and Australian Credit Licence 233714, and is current as at 1 February 2019.
+The article was prepared by BT - Part of Westpac Banking Corporation ABN 33 007 457 141, AFSL and Australian Credit Licence 233714, and is current as at 1 February 2019.
 This article provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.

 This article may contain material provided directly by third parties and is given in good faith and has been derived from sources believed to be accurate at its issue date.
 It should not be considered a comprehensive statement on any matter nor relied upon as such.
 While such material is published with necessary permission, no company in the Westpac Group accepts responsibility for the accuracy or completeness of, or endorses any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.